David Mellor (designer): Industrial design

 Alongside silversmithing, Mellor was stimulated by the relatively new design potential of stainless steel.
 His "Symbol" cutlery, manufactured from 1963 at Walker & Hall's purpose-built modern factory at Bolsover in Derbyshire, was the first high-quality stainless-steel cutlery to be produced in quantity in the UK.
 Mellor was subsequently commissioned by the government to redesign standard issue cutlery for canteens, hospitals, prisons and the railways, reducing the traditional 11-piece place set to five pieces and thereby reducing costs.

 The traffic light system Mellor designed for across the United Kingdom, Crown Dependencies Isle of Man, The Channel Islands, and the British overseas territories since 1965.

 Mellor worked for the Midlands engineering firm Abacus Municipal on the design of street lighting, bus shelters, public seating and litter bins.
 Around 140,000 of his bus shelters having been installed since they were first produced in 1959.
-In 1965 he was commissioned by the Department of the Environment to redesign the national traffic light system as part of an overhaul of traffic signs.
+In 1965 as part of the Worboys Committee, he was commissioned by the Department of the Environment to redesign the national traffic light system as part of an overhaul of traffic signs.
 Mellor's redesigned traffic lights are still in use.